Track Titles To Say What?? Copyright (c) 1999-2014 Mark Turns.

 3).
 War On Poverty?
 Hah!

-Many of the financial-relief and the financial-gain suggestions that have been offered to and are still being offered to the working-class and to the poor may end-up exploiting them along with making them more worse off financially including, financial ruin.
-Furthermore, many if not all of the financial-relief and the financial-gain suggestions that have been offered to and are still being offered to the working-class and to the poor may just be sophisticated schemes for profit, control and dictatorship to primarily benefit the wealthy and to exploit the poor and the working-class.
-It takes money to make money as well as to resolve financial difficulties, period.
+Many of the financial-relief and the financial-gain suggestions/strategies that have been offered to and are still being offered to the working-class and to the poor may end-up exploiting them along with making them more worse off financially including, financial ruin.
+Furthermore, many if not all of the financial-relief and the financial-gain suggestions/strategies that have been offered to and are still being offered to the working-class and to the poor may be primarily sophisticated schemes for profit, control and dictatorship to primarily benefit the wealthy and to exploit the poor and the working-class.
+It takes money to make money, to attend college as well as to resolve financial difficulties, period.
 Tuition reimbursement programs for higher-education are of very little help if any especially, if you’re already having financial challenges or are underemployed.
 Predatory lending practices that also include housing and financial-assistance for higher-education just to name a couple of areas can end-up becoming VERY costly to consumers.
+Just a quick note.
 When it comes to refinancing a home or property you have to be careful because, you may end up actually owing more on that home or property than what that home or property is actually worth.
 Think about it.
-Predatory lending/funding is not just among housing and current higher-education costs and healthcare-costs, there are also MANY other areas where this all will apply too.
-Just think where ALL of this money really goes. https://m.youtube.com/watch?v=2kgBkcx4k94 (Just Think) Where is your money going?
-It could also be true that (Subconscious alcohol)
+Predatory lending/funding is not just among housing and current higher-education costs there are also MANY other areas where this will apply too.
+Just think where ALL of this money really goes.
+Just Think!
+(Remix) https://m.youtube.com/watch?v=2kgBkcx4k94 Where is your money going?
+It could also be subconscious alcohol

 is where your money is going to as well.
 I would like to take a few moments to touch on the subject of society criticizing adults who still live at home with their parents.
 Guess what?
 The famous Paul Harvey “The Rest Of The Story” quote along with his relative quotes need to be applied regarding this subject.
-The adults who still live at home with their parents may not be the stereotyped, bad and irresponsible people as many may presume.
+The adults who may still live at home with their parents may not be the stereotyped, bad and irresponsible people as many may presume.
 Furthermore, they aren’t significant cases as compared to many other people, couples and households in this society.
-Listen to the following sound-clip (What Is The Difference?)
+Listen to the following sound-clip (What Is The Difference?
+Remix)

-If you default on your child-support or are delinquent on your child-support payments this will hurt your credit-rating.
-The courts can also garnish your wages, tax-returns, bank-accounts, lottery/gambling winnings and can also place liens against your retirement(s), properties and any other assets as allowed by law for child-support.
+Here’s a recap.
+If you default on your child-support or are delinquent on your child-support payments it will hurt your credit-rating.
+The courts can also garnish your wages, tax-returns, bank-accounts, lottery/gambling winnings, legal settlements and can also place liens against your retirement(s), properties and any other assets as allowed by law for child-support.
 If you’re not careful, you could possibly end-up paying child-support for a number of years including, for the rest of your life.
 Additional legal actions can also be taken if you refuse to pay or if you’re delinquent/default on child-support, alimony or spousal-support.
 Child-support doesn’t cease when the child(ren) turn the age of majority as long as back child-support is owed, period.
 It makes NO DIFFERENCE if the child(ren) are at or far above the age of majority.
 In other words, there are no statute of limitations on child-support.
 In this current society women as well as men do pay child-support.
 It’s true.
 Before I continue, I would like to say something about the current Social-Security System.
 They raised the Social-Security retirement age from age 62 to age 67 because, the excuse given by officials is that people are living longer.
 That’s a weak excuse.
 People deserve to enjoy life when they work hard.
 I feel that the Social Security retirement age should be moved back to age 62 because, it seems that many officials are hoping that you’ll die before you’re old enough to collect it so that they can keep what you’ve paid into Social-Security.
 That’s totally unfair as well as another cleaver scheme for profit to benefit the wealthy.
 Just think.
 If just 5000 people whom have worked and paid into Social-Security pass-away before the age of 67, think about how much money that is.
 Here’s some additional food for thought concerning Social-Security.
 There’s the existing possibility of the Social-Security recipients benefits actually being reduced or terminated if he or she gets married.

-I think that there should be a law abruptly passed making it illegal for employers or anyone to check your credit whenever you apply for any job or use credit as an excuse to deny employment and to terminate employment.
-Credit has nothing to do with how well that a person performs their job.
-Every time that an inquiry/check is made on your credit within a 6 month-1 year time-line this can hurt your credit especially, if there are several inquiries/checks made against your credit within the above-mentioned time-line.
-This is the other reason amongst other reasons why that many people have given-up as far as seeking employment.
-Question?
-If a persons credit is going to be used as one of the determining factors in them getting employment, then why would anyone take a chance on going to college along with using student-loans or any other financial resources to pay for college?
+I think that there should be a law abruptly passed making it illegal for employers or anyone to check anyone’s credit whenever they apply for any job or to use credit as an excuse to deny employment and to terminate employment.
+Credit has nothing to do with how well a person performs their job.
+Every time an inquiry/check is made on your credit within a 6 month-1 year timeline this can hurt your credit especially, if there are several inquiries/checks made against your credit within the above-mentioned timeline.
+This is the other reason amongst other reasons why many people have given-up as far as seeking employment.
+Here’s another legitimate question.
+If a persons credit is going to be used as one of the determining factors in getting and retaining employment then why would anyone take a chance on going to college along with using student-loans or any other financial resources to pay for college?
 Think about it.
 If a person can’t get a job nor retain a job because of his/her credit then his/her expenses which could include student-loans may snowball out of control and also bring on more issues.
 There are many times, when risk and foolishness are two totally different things.
 Whether or not you have a college-education you’re going to be in a catch-22.
-People also realize that there are times, when politics that also include age-discrimination can also be a factor while seeking employment.
+People also realize there are times, when politics that also include age-discrimination can also be a factor when seeking employment.
 Listen to the following sound-clip titled: “Qualified Person Or Candidate.”

 Another thing to keep in mind, is when people say that 3-5 years is long enough to stay on a job this can hurt you especially, when you apply for housing and credit.
 If the lender sees a job-hopping pattern or pretty much instability in your employment history this can hurt you as far as getting housing and credit.
 In other words, the lender may be very hesitant.
 Longevity on a job can be a big help when applying for credit.
 Longevity on a job can also play a key role when applying for a job because, if a potential employer(s) sees instability in your work-history this can hurt you when being considered for a job.
 Overlooking potential employees for employment because they’ve stayed on a job or in a position for what many may consider to be too long is a form of discrimination.
 If you’re already rich and have money then none of this may apply to you however, think about all of this seriously and deep.
 The other thing to think about is unless, you have a full-time job or position making 300-plus dollars an hour, how would you be able to save/plan for retirement if you only stay on a job 3-5 years?
 Full-benefits and job-security are important on every job too.

 Think about this.
 What if you and your spouse are buying a home or own a home and then one or the other dies?
-Your spouse may have willed you and possibly your family members their portion of the house however, if the spouse who died has delinquent or defaulted student-loan debt, the student-loan creditors can put a lien against that property meaning that you and your family members may end-up with VERY little or nothing at all.
-This would all depend on the actual value of the property and the amount of the delinquent and defaulted student-loans.
-This same thing could also happen if a spouse who dies owes delinquent child-support too.
+Your spouse may have willed you and possibly your family members their portion of the house however, if the spouse who died has delinquent or defaulted student-loan debt, the student-loan creditors can put a lien against that property meaning you and your family members may end-up with VERY little or nothing at all.
+This would all depend on the actual value of the property and also the actual amount of the unpaid/delinquent and defaulted student-loans.
+This same thing could also happen if a spouse who dies owes delinquent/unpaid child-support too.
 People have remarked that college graduates make more in a lifetime than people who have just a high-school education.
 That depends.
 The college graduate may be making more however, depending on their salary, if the college graduate is paying out a good portion of their higher-income to student-loans over a long period of time along with their other living-expenses, they’re not really making any money at all.
 In this situation, their education is primarily status.
 It’s simple math.
 If you’re paying out more than you’re bringing in, you’re not making any money.
 It’s even MORE worse if you can’t find a job or if it takes you a long period of time to find a job.
 What adds more to the problem is that there are employers that may tell college graduates that they’re over-qualified because of their college education.
 If you were to start school or college and borrow 30-thousand, plus dollars to pay for school or college and you have no job to start with, guess what just happened?
-You’ve potentially destroyed your income to debt ratio from the very start.
-Even if you have a limited or part-time employment, it may still be the same deal regarding your income to debt ratio.
+You’ve potentially destroyed your income-to-debt ratio and possibly your credit from the very start.
+Even if you have a limited or part-time employment, it may still be the same deal regarding your income-to-debt ratio and your credit.
 If you’re already rich this whole matter may not concern you.

-If it’s a situation where you have the money to fully-pay for 2-4 years of college without the assistance of any student-loans and you get a good-job making a very decent salary then you MAY consider college a positive investment that may open up many opportunities.
+If it’s a situation where you have the money to pay for 2-4 years of college without assistance from any student-loans and you get a good-job making a very decent salary you MAY then consider college a positive investment that may open up many opportunities.
 Does a college-education open up opportunities?
-This can be a yes and a no when you take in view, ALL of the above-mentioned.
-There are no guarantees but, if you do attend college or a technical school make sure that they’re fully-accredited.
+This can be a yes and a no when you take in view ALL of the above-mentioned.
+There are no guarantees but, if you do attend college or a technical school make sure they’re fully-accredited.

 http://lilgoat.com/?page_id=27 (Subconscious Alcohol)